The Rundown

 Like all dogs, the best dog food for Miniature Schnauzers should contain a great quality animal protein, easy-to-digest carbohydrates, and healthy animal fat.
 Working dogs and hunting dogs are highly energetic and need the best nutrients possible.

 You’ll want a moderate to high protein count (18% minimum, but 25% and upwards is great for these bouncy bearded pups), slightly higher in fat for active, healthy dogs (high teens), or moderate in fat for dogs suffering from pancreatic diseases (low teens).
-The dog food should contain slow-burning carbs that are easy to digest, like sweet potatoes and squashes.
+The food should contain slow-burning carbs that are easy to digest, like sweet potatoes and squashes.
 It’s best to stay away from wheat, corn, and soy altogether.

 Fruits and vegetables are wonderful additions, and gluten-free grains are quite acceptable.
 These include white and brown rice, barley, millet, and oats.